Enabling Collective Housing for Women and Ethnic Women

 - What are the enablers and barriers for women to achieve their housing aspirations and better housing outcomes?

 - What can be done to remove or transform the barriers?

 - What is needed for women to be able to know about, have access to, and achieve the solutions and options as identified by the research?

 Research Target Respondents

-The research is being conducted with and data collected from three main groups, mostly situated in the Waikato Region:
+The research was conducted with and data collected from three main groups, mostly situated in the Waikato Region: